 A digital screen (or digital display) is an output device for the presentation visual of information.
 RGB digital screens are used in TVs, computers, phones and projectors.

-- Digital screens use RGB-related colour models to display visual information.
+Digital screens use the RGB (red, green, blue) colour model to represent and display information.

-- The colour spaces, and so the range of colours, different screens can display depends on their technology and specifications.
+The range of colours that different types of screens can display depends on their technology and specifications.

-- RGB digital screens include light-emitting diodes (LEDs) that can directly or indirectly adjust the intensity of red, green and blue light within each addressable component of the screen to produce pixels of colour that together produce an image.
+Many RGB digital screens include light-emitting diodes (LEDs) that can directly or indirectly adjust the intensity of red, green and blue light within each addressable component of the screen to produce pixels of colour that together produce an image.